paypal/paypal-android/README.md

 ## Access Token

 The PayPal SDK uses access tokens for authentication.

-To create an access token, follow the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to obtain a client id and client secret from the PayPal Developer portal.
-Then, make the following HTTP request from your server using Basic authentication:
+You can create an access token in two steps:

+1. Follw the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to obtain a `CLIENT_ID` and `CLIENT_SECRET` from the PayPal Developer site.
+1. Use the credentials obtained in step 1 to make the following HTTP request using Basic Authentication:

 ```bash
 # for LIVE environment